 We recognize revenues upon the satisfaction of performance obligations.
-For content licenses, we recognize revenues on both a subscription-based and transaction-based products when content is downloaded by a customer, at which time the license is provided.
+We recognize revenue on both our subscription-based and transaction-based products when content is downloaded by a customer, at which time the license is provided.
 In addition, we estimate expected unused licenses for subscription-based products and recognize the estimated revenue associated with unused licenses as digital content is downloaded and licenses are obtained for such content by the customer during the subscription period.
 The estimate of unused licenses is based on historical download activity and future changes in the estimate could impact the timing of revenue recognition of our subscription products.
-For revenue associated with tools available through our platform, the Company recognizes revenue on a straight-line basis over the subscription period.
+For revenue associated with tools available through our platform, we recognize revenue on a straight-line basis over the subscription period.
 We expense contract acquisition costs as incurred, to the extent that the amortization period would otherwise be one year or less.

-Collectability is reasonably assured at the time the electronic order or contract is entered.
-The majority of our customers purchase products by making electronic payments with a credit card at the time of the transaction.
+Collectability is probable at the time the electronic order or contract is entered.
+A significant portion of our customers purchase products by making electronic payments with a credit card at the time of the transaction.
 Customer payments received in advance of revenue recognition are contract liabilities and are recorded as deferred revenue.
 Customers that do not pay in advance are invoiced and are required to make payments under standard credit terms.
 Collectability for customers who pay on credit terms allowing for payment beyond the date at which service commences, is based on a credit evaluation for certain new customers and transaction history with existing customers.